Motions & Hearings

 Arbitration Hearing Dates

-To view a list of arbitration hearings dates, visit the Court Calendars page.
+To view a list of available arbitration hearings dates, visit the Court Calendars page.

 Prior to the Arbitration Hearing

-All motions are to be heard by the Presiding Judge of Probate and Alternative Dispute Resolution (ADR) prior to the arbitration hearing date.
-Presently uncontested motions are at the Main Courthouse, Courtroom 207 on the 1st and 3rd Wednesday at 1:30 p.m. or on Fridays at 9 a.m. or Courtroom 201 on Monday at 1:30 p.m.
+All motions are to be heard by the Supervising Judge of court-annexed Mandatory Arbitration prior to the scheduled arbitration hearing date.
+Presently uncontested motions are heard at the Main Courthouse, Courtroom 304 on Mondays and Wednesdays at 1:30 p.m. or on Tuesdays at 9 a.m.
 Contested motions are set by the court.
-The location, time and presiding judge are subject to change.
+The location, time and Supervising Judge are subject to change.

 The Arbitration Hearing

 At the arbitration hearing, the parties present evidence on the issues in dispute which are those allegations in the complaint which the defendant has denied in the answer.
 The arbitrators hear all the facts, evidence, and law and render a written decision outside the presence of the parties.
 The arbitrators do not get involved in trying to settle the case, or helping the parties work out a payment plan in order to settle a case that is up to the parties to do prior to the arbitration hearing.

 ResourcesArbitration Question & Answer Booklet: